akalmykov/wp-content-copy-protection/readme.txt

 While this will most certainly help protect your online content, do remember that there are many other means one could use to get their hands on your content without using the context menu.

-See how our pro version can help [HERE](http://www.securiilock.com/)
+See how our pro version can help protect your content [HERE](http://www.securiilock.com/)

 Features